The Warehouse Group: Active subsidiaries

-The Warehouse Group currently owns four flagship brand subsidiaries and one online shopping platform.
+The Warehouse Group currently owns three primary brand subsidiaries.

 The Warehouse

-The flagship store for the Group; founded in 1982 by Sir Stephen Tindall.
-The Warehouse sells items of essential use – sport equipment, gardening equipment, furniture, and so on.
-As a result of their branding and the distinctive colour of their buildings, The Warehouse's stores are colloquially known both within the organisation and within New Zealand as "Red Sheds".
-They compete mainly with Kmart in the discount department store sector, as well as a range of more specialised retailers such as hardware stores Mitre 10 and Bunnings Warehouse, automotive parts retailers Repco and Supercheap Auto, and electronics and homewares retailers such as Farmers, Harvey Norman and JB Hi-Fi.
+The primary and central store for the Group, founded in 1982 by Sir Stephen Tindall, is known as The Warehouse.
+It offers a wide range of essential items including sports equipment, gardening equipment, and furniture.
+Due to their branding and distinctive red-colored buildings, The Warehouse's stores are commonly referred to as "Red Sheds" within the organisation and in New Zealand.
+They primarily compete with Kmart in the discount department store sector, as well as with other specialised retailers such as hardware stores like Mitre 10 and Bunnings, automotive parts retailers like Repco and Supercheap Auto, electronics and homeware retailers like Farmers, Harvey Norman and JB Hi-Fi, and grocery stores like Woolworths New Zealand and Foodstuffs.

-Warehouse stationery
+Warehouse Stationery

-Warehouse Stationery is a blue coloured, big-box retail store similar to Australia's Officeworks or America's OfficeMax.
-Warehouse Stationery has products across multiple categories including Office Supplies, School Supplies, Fashion stationery, Technology, Furniture, Art & Craft, Ink & Toner.
-It competes with Paper Plus and Whitcoulls in books and stationery, electronics retailers such as JB Hi-Fi and Harvey Norman, as well as OfficeMax in business and stationery online.
+Warehouse Stationery is a large store containing a variety of different products with a blue color, similar to Officeworks in Australia or OfficeMax in America.
+It offers a wide range of products across multiple categories, including office supplies, school supplies, fashion stationery, technology, furniture, art & craft, and ink & toner.
+In the books and stationery market, it competes with Paper Plus and Whitcoulls, while in the electronics sector, it faces competition from retailers such as JB Hi-Fi and Harvey Norman.
+In the business and stationery online space, it competes with OfficeMax.

-They also provide customers with a BizRewards membership you can shop and collect rewards points at The Warehouse and Warehouse Stationery stores nationwide & online.

-Choose a Credit Account membership and you’ll also collect points in store at Noel Leeming.
+Warehouse Stationery provides customers with a BizRewards membership, allowing them to shop and collect rewards points at both The Warehouse and Warehouse Stationery stores nationwide, as well as online.
+Additionally, by choosing a Credit Account membership, customers can collect points in-store at Noel Leeming.

-The first Warehouse Stationery branch was opened in 1991 and grew from 8 stores in 1995 to 70 stores from Kerikeri to Invercargill as of 2019.
+The first Warehouse Stationery branch opened in 1991, and the company has since grown from 8 stores in 1995 to 70 stores spanning from Kerikeri to Invercargill as of 2019.